rigetti/pyquil/docs/source/noise.rst

-The above result is a type of generalized **Bayes' theorem** that is extremely useful for this type of (slightly) generalized measurement and the family of operators :math:`\{E_{x'}| x' \in \mathcal{O}'\}` whose expectations give the probabilities is called a **positive operator valued measure** (POVM).
-These operators are not generally orthogonal nor valid projection operators but they naturally arise in this scenario.
+The above result is a type of generalized **Bayes' theorem** that is extremely useful for this type of (slightly) generalized measurement and the family of operators :math:`\{E_{x'}| x' \in \mathcal{O}'\}` whose expectations given the probabilities is called a **positive operator valued measure** (POVM).
+These operators are not generally orthogonal nor valid projection operators, but they naturally arise in this scenario.
 This is not yet the most general type of measurement, but it will get us pretty far.